platformsh/platformsh-docs/sites/upsun/src/administration/mfa.md

 {{< note >}}

-You can send reminders to multiple users at once.
+You can send reminders to multiple users at once.</br>
 To do so, in the **User security settings** user list, select the desired users by checking the boxes in front of their names.
 Click **Remind** at the top of the list to trigger the reminder emails.